 Partner communities: Emek Hefer Community Center and ZAYIT, Israel | JCC KEDEM, Chisinua, Moldova | Hebraica club, Caracas, Venezuela.

 - JCC Global Hamsah

-The Hamsa JCC Global Madrichim Fellowship is a project that brings together teenagers from different communities for a three program of community building, world travel, Jewish Peoplehood exploration, and fun.
+The Hamsa JCC Global Madrichim Fellowship is a project that brings together teenagers from different communities for a program of community building, world travel, Jewish Peoplehood exploration, and fun.
 The participants have the opportunity to explore their individual Jewish identity and to connect with the global Jewish community using skills acquired during the fellowship.
-The goal of the project is develop Jewish leaders and train them to be madrichim for youth programs.
+The goal of the project is develop Jewish leaders and train them to be madrichim counselors for youth programs.

 - Expanding our Beautiful Jewish Community- Special Needs

 The overarching vision is to enrich the capacity and the attitudes of Jewish communities worldwide to welcome and engage people with special needs and their families.
 The specific goal is to improve attitudes of our partnering JCCs and communities toward our responsibility of Jews to people of all ages and abilities, including those with physical and developmental disabilities.
 The project focused on training staff and volunteers in the JCCs to work with the individuals with special needs.